i am still alive

 Solo exhibition at Bladr, Copenhagen, 2023

-In the Western view of nature, the mineral kingdom is seen as the lowest: Stones neither bloom nor birth, and are thought to be the thing most alien to us.
-But as queer individuals, they have traveled far to become who they are today.
+In the Western view of nature, the mineral kingdom is seen as the lowest: Stones neither bloom nor birth, and are often thought to be the thing most alien to us.
+But like som many of us, they have traveled far to become who they are today.
 In the exhibition Bjertaget the stones are used as both material, motif and metaphor in an investigation of gender, belonging and grief.
 The stones are both permanent and in flux – they go from liquid to solid, crystallize and transform through time, pressure and erosion.

 These developments resonate with the processes that trans people go through—which sometimes unfold with tectonic slowness, sometimes with volcanic force.
-The exhibition features photo of giant stones in Denmark, which are connected to folklore from pre-Christian times.
+The exhibition features photo of giant stones in Denmark, which play important roles in folklore from pre-Christian times.
 The stones were believed to bring good luck and ward off misfortune if one respected their peace or sacrificed to them.
 Theologian Mads Lidegaard writes: "Even in my childhood, the elders taught us that the stones were alive like everything else, that they grew in the ground.
 Many also believed that they had offspring: All the small stones that lay around the big ones."

 These old beliefs originate from a time when the role of the stones in the earth's system was recognized.
 In the Stone Age, stones were sacred and flint was a valuable material.
 It was so sought after by flint smiths, that good pieces were few and far between on the beaches.
 Today flint is a by-product in the extraction of lime and is largely considered worthless.
 In a parallel movement, gender norms have shifted.
 There is a resonance between the declining status of the stones and the erasure of trans people, who used to have important roles in many pre-Christian societies.